Early Adopter Cities

 What is an Early Adopter City?

-To understand and overcome individual barriers implementing Build-in-Wood solutions, six very different European cities have been selected as Early Adopter Cities.
+To understand and overcome individual barriers implementing Build-in-Wood solutions, seven very different European cities have been selected as Early Adopter Cities.
 They range from capital metropoles to mid-size and small mountain cities, making one thing clear: Any city can decide to build in wood and benefit from it.

 The Early Adopter Cities take a leading role in the project, receiving detailed context analyses, workshops and implementation support from the Consortium and Advisory Board.
 Their stories shall inspire cities around the world to rethink construction and social responsibility.